Coral Reef Ecosystem Accounting

 Cultural services

-Cultural heritage and spiritual values -- Coral reefs hold significant cultural importance for coastal communities, including traditional fishing grounds, spiritual sites, totemic species, and elements of cultural identity.
-These non-material values may be recorded qualitatively or through participatory valuation approaches.
+Cultural heritage and spiritual values—Traditional fishing grounds, spiritual sites, and elements of cultural identity are recorded qualitatively or through participatory valuation.

 Structure of services accounts